GoogleCloudPlatform/recaptcha-edge/bindings/cloudflare/README.md

 * ja3 or ja4
 * headers

 The Project number and API Key set when creating the `CloudflareContext` will be used to form the correct `CreateAssessment` endpoint URL.
+The following URL format will be used: `https://recaptchaenterprise.googleapis.com/v1/projects/{projectNumber}/assessments??key={apikey}`.
 The `enterpriseSiteKey` set when creating the `CloudflareContext` will be used to populate the Assessment event.

 The user's reCAPTCHA token may be automatically extracted from the incoming request body under the following conditions: